CrowdHailer/website/README.md

 Checkout the latest page speed insites for the development page.
 [speed](https://developers.google.com/speed/pagespeed/insights/?url=development.workshop14.divshot.io)

-#### Hosted on Divshot

-#### Built with gulp
-Uses gulp to combine and minify js, css and html. gulp watch used for development. gulp tasks wrapped in npm tasks.

-`npm run share` build and upload to divshot development `npm run development` Serve and watch for changes

 #### Flip effect
 An excellent flip effect describe by [David walsh](http://davidwalsh.name/css-flip).
 Used for small screens.